Rhode Island

 F. Automatic expungement of marijuana convictions

-Effective May 25, 2022, the Rhode Island Cannabis Act, S2430, authorized automatic expungement of any conviction for cannabis possession, use or purchase legalized by the Act (1 oz. or less anywhere, 10 oz. within the home), at a timeline determined by the presiding justice but no later than July 2024.
+Effective May 25, 2022, the Rhode Island Cannabis Act, S2430, authorized automatic expungement of any conviction for cannabis possession, use or purchase legalized by the Act (1 ounce or less anywhere, 10 ounces within the home), at a timeline determined by the presiding justice but no later than July 2024.
 See R.I.
 Gen. Laws §12-1.3-5.
-Waives expungement costs for anyone who has been incarcerated due to a marijuana conviction.
+When expunged, the court shall send a copy of the order to the attorney general, arresting agency, and any other agency known to have possession of records.
+Id. at (5)(f).
+The Act waives expungement costs for anyone who has been incarcerated due to a marijuana conviction.
 These expungements are available notwithstanding previous convictions, additional convictions in other counts in the same case, pending criminal proceedings, and outstanding court costs and fees.
-Allows an individual to deny their conviction when asked, with a few occupational exceptions (law enforcement, bar admission, teaching, coaching, early childhood education).
-The Act contains a number of other provisions relating to sale and cultivation of cannabis, including licensed vendors.
+It allows an individual to deny their conviction when asked, with a few occupational exceptions (law enforcement, bar admission, teaching, coaching, and early childhood education).
+In June 2023, the Providence Journal reported that 23,000 convictions had been expunged.

 G. Sealing of non-conviction records

-Sealing of non-conviction records is available by petition.
+For cases dismissed by the State (pursuant to district court rule of criminal procedure 48(a)) on or after January 1, 2023, “the court automatically seals the records” not more than twenty (20) days after the dismissal; cases dismissed prior to January 1, 2023 are administratively sealed by the court at the request of the individual.
 R.I.
-Gen. Laws § 12-1-12.1(a): “Any person who is acquitted or otherwise exonerated of all counts in a criminal case, including, but not limited to, dismissal or filing of a no true bill or no information, may file a motion for the sealing of his or her court records in the case.”
+Gen. Laws § 12-1-12.1(a).
+Sealing of other non-conviction records is available by petition. § 12-1-12.1(b): “[a]ny person who is acquitted or otherwise exonerated of all counts in a criminal case, including, but not limited to, dismissal [not subject to automatic sealing] or filing of a no true bill or no information, may file a motion for the sealing of his or her court records in the case.”
 In 2021 a proviso in this section limiting relief to those with no prior felony conviction was repealed, and a $100 fee was also repealed.
 See R.I.
 Laws Ch.
-21-141 and 21-142.3 If the court, after a hearing “finds that the person is entitled to the sealing of the records, it shall order the sealing of the court records of the person in that case.” § 12-1-12.1(c).
+21-141 and 21-142.3 If the court, after a hearing “finds that the person is entitled to the sealing of the records, it shall order the sealing of the court records of the person in that case.” § 12-1-12.1(b)(2).
+Records of cases involving domestic battery must be retained for a period of three years from the date of the filing before the record can be expunged or sealed. § 12-1-12.1(c).

 Wrongful arrests: Records of arrests determined to be “wrongful” by law enforcement (whether due to mistaken identity, lack of probable cause, or “any other reason”) must be sealed 60 days after the determination if no charges are brought. § 12-1-12.2(b).
 See also § 12-1-12.2(f):